ParallelAgile/CodeBot/codebot-reference/server-events.md

 * veto the event, e.g. prevent a login occurring
 * modify the event data, e.g. change or remove a field in the response object, or add new "derived" fields
 * check that a user is [allowed to access](../codegen-process-guide/security/abac) (or modify) the data they're requesting
+* log the event on a message queue
+* do pretty much anything else you need it to

 To define an event, add it to the relevant domain class as an Operation.